Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-The amount of food wasted and how many families do not have gardens despite living on farms.
+A lot were unaware of the food manufacturing plant in the community, they were challenged by the way they waste food themselves too.

 Helpful Report

 What are three words that describe the activities in this kit?
-Organised, visual, community.
+Thoughtful, creative, interesting

 How effective was the resource in fostering critical thinking about food waste issues?